conradakunga/Blog/_posts/2020-12-21-improving-httpclient-requests.md

 categories:
     - C#
 ---
-This is another improvement to the logic of making a `Http` request using the `HttpClient`.
+This is another improvement to the logic of making a `Http` request using the [HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-5.0).

-As [has been discussed before]({% post_url http-redirects-using-httpclient/}), a number of problems manifest, the main one being that in .NET Core (and .NET 5) redirects between http and https are not natively honoured by the `HttpClient`.
+As [has been discussed before]({% post_url 2020-11-23-http-redirects-using-httpclient %}), a number of problems manifest, the main one being that in .NET Core (and .NET 5) redirects between `http` and `https` are not natively honoured by the `HttpClient`.

 In a [previous post where we were getting the details of currently playing music on WQXR]({% post_url 2020-11-09-getting-now-playing-information-from-wqxr-in-net %}) We had written the following code to check the response for a redirect and then made a second request to the `Uri` specified in the header